Our in-house compost toilet guru Martin, will help explain everything:

 Discharging urine to the ground

-In Scotland, the Scottish Environment Protection Agency (SEPA) and in Wales, Natural Resources Wales/Cyfoeth Naturiol Cymru, may take a broadly similar approach as generally, discharges of under 10 litres per day are considered minimal, but always check with the relevant authorities.
+In Scotland, the Scottish Environment Protection Agency (SEPA) and in Wales, Natural Resources Wales/Cyfoeth Naturiol Cymru, may take a broadly similar approach as generally, discharges of under 10 litres per day are considered minimal, and therefore have no negative effect on the environment, but always check with the relevant authorities.

 Any discharges, regardless of whether the Environment Agency, SEPA, or NRW deems them acceptable, should be done in a responsible manner that does not cause nuisance or damage to the wider environment or buildings contained thereon.